fedora-copr/copr/frontend/docs/api_2/source/index.rst

 -------

-This API implements HETEOAS_ in the very simple form: each entity is accompanied with set of relative links to other related entities.
-HETEOAS makes API self discoverable, so you shouldn't learn how to access sub-resources.
+This API implements HETEOAS_ in the very simple form: each entity is accompanied with a set of relative links to other related entities.
+HETEOAS makes API self discoverable, so you don't need to learn how to access sub-resources.
 Here is a short example with the content of API root:

 **GET /api_2**